EssentialsX/Website/Installing-EssentialsX.md

 You can download EssentialsX either from [SpigotMC](https://www.spigotmc.org/resources/essentialsx.9089/) for stable releases, or from the [downloads page](https://essentialsx.cf/downloads.html) for development builds with the latest features and bug fixes.

 EssentialsX is split up into several separate plugins.
 The only jar that is necessary for EssentialsX to work is the main `EssentialsX` jar, which contains most of the core features most servers will need.
-The other modules are optional - see the [[Module Breakdown|Module-Breakdown]] page for more information on what each module does.
+The other modules are optional - see the [[Module-Breakdown|Module Breakdown]] page for more information on what each module does.

 Once you've decided which EssentialsX modules you need, copy the required `.jar` files into the `plugins/` directory (if you downloaded from SpigotMC, you'll need to unzip the downloaded file first).